 Statement of Student Participation in Institutional Affairs

 The students of Hinds Community College are afforded the right of participation in the College’s affairs via the Student Government.
-Recommendations passed by the Student Government are forwarded to the Associate Vice President for Student Services for consideration to the District Student Services Council.
-The Associate Vice President for Student Services then forwards the recommendations to the Vice-President or appropriate council for consideration and they are then forwarded to the President of the College for his decision.
+Recommendations passed by the Student Government are forwarded to the District Dean of Student Services for consideration by the District Student Services Council.
+The District Dean of Student Services then forwards the recommendations to the appropriate council for consideration, and they are then forwarded to the President of the College for his decision.

 Student Government Association